piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     BoundaryType = (/1,0,0,-3/)  !
 Periodic (-vv3)

     VV = (/12.5663706144 , 0.  , 0./)   !
 Displacement vector 1 (x-direction)
     VV = (/0.            , 1   , 0./)   !
 Displacement vector 2 (y-direction)
-    VV = (/0.     , 0.  , 1/)  !
+    VV = (/       0.     , 0.  , 1 /)   !
 Displacement vector 3 (z-direction)

 ## PIC Simulation with PICLas

-For the simulation make sure to set the compile flags as mentioned in the *build_settings* file to
+For the PIC simulation, following cmake compile flags are required

     PICLAS_EQNSYSNAME       = poisson
     LIBS_USE_PETSC          = ON
     PICLAS_READIN_CONSTANTS = ON
     PICLAS_TIMEDISCMETHOD   = Leapfrog

-using the ccmake (gui for cmake) or simply run the following command from inside the *build* directory
+which are forwarded to cmake by running the following command from inside the `build` directory

-    cmake ../ -DLIBS_USE_PETSC=0N -DPICLAS_EQNSYSNAME=poisson -DPICLAS_TIMEDISCMETHOD=Leapfrog
+    cmake ../ -DPICLAS_READIN_CONSTANTS=ON -DLIBS_USE_PETSC=0N -DPICLAS_EQNSYSNAME=poisson -DPICLAS_TIMEDISCMETHOD=Leapfrog

 to configure the build process and run

     make -j

 afterwards to compile the executable.
-For this setup, we have chosen the Poisson solver and selected the Leapfrog time discretization method.
+For this setup, the Poisson solver is used with the Leapfrog time discretization method.
 An overview over the available solver and discretization options is given in Section {ref}`sec:solver-settings`.
-To run the simulation and analyse the results, the *piclas* and *piclas2vtk* executables have to be run.
+To run the simulation, the `piclas` binary is used and to visualize the resulting `.h5` output files, the post-processing too `piclas2vtk` is required.

+The compile flag `PICLAS_READIN_CONSTANT` enables user-defined natural constants for the speed of light c0, permittivity eps and permeability mu of vacuum, which must then be supplied in the parameter file in this test case.
+The physical constants used for defining the species properties (mass and charge) in this tutorial are also normalized.

+After a successful compilation, a symbolic
-To avoid having to use the entire file path, you can either set aliases for both, copy them to your local tutorial directory or create a link to the files via
+To avoid having to use the absolute file path of the executable, an alias or a symbolic link may be created.
+To create a symbolic link within the directory of the tutorial, run

     ln -s $PICLAS_PATH/build/bin/piclas
     ln -s $PICLAS_PATH/build/bin/piclas2vtk